shermanloan/scejson-doc/doc/module-loan.md

 determines whether or not interest is rounded during the payment search algorithm.
 The default value of `true` indicates that the closed form equation should be matched, and interest will be left unrounded during the payment search algorithm.
-Setting this attribute value to `false` will cause interest to be rounded during the payment search algorithm.
+Setting this field value to `false` will cause interest to be rounded during the payment search algorithm.

 ---